 One of the deadliest accidents faced by motorists is a head-on collision.
 Basic laws of physics tell us that when two vehicles traveling at equal speeds collide head-to-head, the force of impact on each car is equivalent to a single vehicle slamming into an unmovable object at the same speed.
 The result of this kind of impact can be devastating to drivers and passengers in both vehicles, but if one vehicle is smaller than the other, the occupants of that vehicle are in even more danger.
-Our Indianapolis auto accident attorney details more.
+Our Indianapolis car accident attorney details more.

 Just How Deadly Are Head-On Collisions?